-The results revealed slowing momentum at a company that exuberant investors just six months ago had argued could one day match Facebook Inc's scale.
+The results revealed slowing momentum at a company that exuberant investors had once argued could match Facebook Inc's scale.
 At its peak in December, Twitter enjoyed a $46 billion market capitalization on just $665 million of revenue in 2013, making it one of the world's priciest stocks.

 Expectations of Twitter growing into a communications utility that Facebook has become are "unrealistic and divorced from reality," said Brian Wieser, an analyst at Pivotal Research.
 "Twitter is and will remain a niche medium, and a very powerful one."

-Although overshadowed by the usage figures, Twitter posted better-than-expected revenues of $250 million.
-The company, which has been steadily refining its targeting capabilities, also showed signs it is better able to present ads based on what it thinks each user would be interested in, and is thus able to command higher ad prices.
+The company, which has been steadily refining its targeting capabilities, shows signs that it is better able to present ads based on what it thinks each user would be interested in.

-Twitter said its advertising revenue per thousand timeline views, which measures the effectiveness of its ads, nearly doubled to $1.44 over the past year.
+Twitter said its advertising revenue per thousand timeline views, a metric that measures the effectiveness of its ads, nearly doubled to $1.44.

 Excluding certain items, Twitter broke even against Wall Street expectations of a 3 cent per share loss.
 But the company said its net loss in absolute terms widened nearly fivefold to $132 million from $27 million a year ago.